SamuelSwartzberg/flashcardifying_text_temp/inf.md

 box-shadow additionally may take the keyword inset, which specifies that the shadow should render inside the box instead of outside it.

 text-shadow and box-shadow also accept a CSL of shadow specifiers for specifying multiple shadows.

+###### <repeat>

+repeat|repeat as much as needed to cover the whole painting area, clipping if necessary space|The image is repeated as much as possible without clipping.
+The first and last images are pinned to either side of the element, and whitespace is distributed evenly between the images. round|As the allowed space increases in size, the repeated images will stretch (leaving no gaps) until there is room (space left >= half of the image width) for another one to be added.
+When the next image is added, all of the current ones compress to allow room. no-repeat|do not repeat

 ### at-rules